pizslacker/C-on-Amiga/amigaos-dev/README.md

 # AmigaOS cross-development on Linux

-This folder contains instructions on setting up C cross-development in Linux for AmigaOS and sample source-code + m68k binaries.
+This folder contains instructions on setting up C cross-development in Linux for AmigaOS / Workbench.

 You will need (open-source version of) LHA to uncompress the Amiga-specific archives (*.lha).